marienz/nix-doom-emacs-unstraightened/README.md

 to a home-manager or NixOS module.

-Next, you have two options:
+The overlay adds two packages:

 - To install Unstraightened in parallel with a normal Emacs, add: